Exit Intent Popup JavaScript for Webflow - A simple tutorial

 Write JavaScript to make Exit popup work

-Now let's add a JavaScript and determine how to show the popup.
+Now let's add a JavaScript and determine how to show the exit intent popup javascript.

 We want to detect if the user moves their mouse cursor out of the window.
 And then we have to use cookie to determine that popup won't show all the time mouse cursor moves out of the window.

-I have already written the whole JavaScript for you.
+I have already written the whole exit intent JavaScript for you.
 You can simply copy and paste the JavaScript to your Webflow inside Custom Code section of Project Settings.

 If you are using it on other platform, you can add this JavaScript in Footer section of your website.
 And please make sure that jQuery library is added to the site.